think-cell/wg21/P3429-reflection-header-dependencies.md

 In addition, the interface requires:

-* `std::size_t` in various places
+* `std::size_t`, `std::ptrdiff_t` in various places
 * `<compare>` (for `member_offsets` defaulted comparison operator)
 * `std::optional` (in `data_member_options_t`)
-* `std::span` (in `define_static_array`)

 This means every implementation of `<meta>` is required to include the specified headers, and provide the definitions for the specified types.
 In addition, the compiler needs to be able to construct and manipulate objects of various standard library types at compile-time.

 # Motivation

-Reflection is primarily a language feature that requires some standard library APIs.
+The C++ standard can be split into three parts:

+* The language, which has to be implemented by the compiler.
+* The "normal" standard library, which is implemented by the standard library vendor, but can be re-implemented by anyone.
+* The language support library, which requires co-operation with the compiler, so can only reasonable be implemented by the standard library vendor.
+  This includes `<type_traits>`, `<coroutine>`, `<initializer_list>`, `<source_location>`, and now `<meta>`.

+The existence of the third category means that in order to fully use all C++ language features, you not only need a C++ compiler, but also some standard library implementation to essentially provide a different spelling for language features.
+This is not too bad for small headers like `<initializer_list>`, but `<meta>` as specified right now pulls in a lot of standard library machinery.
+And in a way, any standard library feature included by `<meta>` (and other language support headers) is itself elevated to the language support library:
+To make use of `<meta>`, you also need a (compile-time) implementation of `std::vector`, `std::string_view`, and `std::optional`.
+This couples more the standard library and the language even more than it already is and makes it harder to use C++ without the standard library.

+We thus propose that `<meta>` should minimize standard library dependencies.
+This has the following advantages:

-However, the C++ language has more users than the C++ standard library; developers in some domains (e.g. gamedev) make heavy use of C++ but avoid using the standard library.
+* **We serve all our users:** Developers in some domains (e.g. gamedev, embedded) make heavy use of C++ but avoid using the standard library.
   It is not for us in the committee to say whether they are justified in their reasons, but we have a duty to represent the interests of all our users and not just the subset of users that have representation in WG21.
   If we can better support everyone at minimal cost, we should do so or risk seeming even more out of touch.

-To that end, the `<meta>` header should minimize standard library dependencies.
-This has the following advantages:

 * **Better compile-times due to reduced header inclusion:** A translation unit that does not require `<ranges>` or `<vector>` should not be forced to pay the (significant!) price for including them.
   This is especially important as reflection by design has to be used in a header file, and we anticipate wide-spread use of reflection in core utility libraries included in most translation units.